Overview

 Best Practices for Hosting Python Applications

-- Environment Variables: Use environment variables to store sensitive information like API keys and database credentials.
+- Use Environment Variables: Store sensitive information like API keys securely.

-- Auto-Scaling: Enable auto-scaling to handle traffic surges without manual intervention.
+- Auto-Scaling: Configure auto-scaling to handle varying traffic loads.

-- Regular Backups: Schedule regular backups of your application data to prevent loss during failures.
+- Perform Regular Backups: Schedule backups to prevent data loss.

 Common Issues and Troubleshooting